Quickstart

 6. Generate the manifest

 The manifest is a neutral JSON describing your integration (slug, config, widgets, relative webhooks, lifecycle events).
-It's what you submit to ShopiMind for registration — it contains no SQL, no secret, no absolute URL.
+It's what you submit to ShopiMind for registration, and it contains no SQL, no secret, no absolute URL.

 Add a small src/print-manifest.ts script: